Break the Ice With Getting-to-Know-You Questions

 - What is the best meal that you have ever made for dinner?

-- If you could only travel to one more country, which country would you choose?
+- If you could only travel to one other country, which country would you choose?

 - If you had the opportunity to adopt a pet, what kind of a pet would you get and why?

 - What are the characteristics of the best boss you ever had?
-What made him or her great?
+What made that person great?

 - What is your favorite activity in your current job?
 How often do you get to do it?

-- If money were not a consideration, how would you spend the days of your life?
+- If money were not a consideration, how would you spend your days?